 A planning statement is not required to validate an application, but it is helpful to provide one.
-The statement is used by the applicant to identify the context and need for a proposed development and may include an assessment of how the proposed development accords with relevant national and local planning policies.
+The applicant uses the statement to identify the context and need for a proposed development and may include an assessment of how the proposed development accords with relevant national and local planning policies.
 The statement may also include details of consultations with the Council and wider community/statutory consultees undertaken prior to submission.
-See below for additional information required for Waste and minerals planning statements
+See below for additional information required for Waste and minerals planning statements information that is confidential, please reference this in the file name or mark it clearly for our attention.
+Where confidentiality would affect the transparency of the planning process (e.g., certain viability information) then we will contact you to discuss.